MicrosoftLearning/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab09_Managing_Schedules.md

 Exercise 2 - Create a new work order using an incident type
 =============================

-Out-of-the-box, Dynamics 365 for Field Service has the work order entity enabled for use with the Resource Scheduling feature.
+Out-of-the-box, Dynamics 365 for Field Service has the work order table enabled for use with the Resource Scheduling feature.
 In this task, we will be creating a new work order that we can schedule using the application.